Foods for More Energy

 quickly.
 Real energy comes from healthy foods that work with your body and

-and your body feels more ready for movement and focus.
+And your body feels more ready for movement and focus.
 Natural energy is not a

-secret and it is not magic.
+secret, and it is not magic.
 It is simply the result of choosing the right fuel.

 Your energy level

-begins with what you put into your plate every day.
-Foods rich in vitamins
+begins with what you put on your plate every day.
+Foods rich in vitamins, minerals, fiber, and healthy fats help your cells create energy smoothly without

 crashes.
-These energy boosting foods make you feel awake and steady because
+These energy-boosting foods make you feel awake and steady because

 and apples offer gentle sugars that your system can easily handle.
 They give

-quick fuel but also protect your cells through antioxidants which reduce
+quick fuel but also protect your cells through antioxidants, which reduce

-chard support your metabolism and give your body the minerals it needs for
+chard, support your metabolism and give your body the minerals it needs for

 powerful ways to feel more alive during the day.